neimasilk/MediTrustAl/memory-bank/implementation-plan.md

   3. Implement another backend API endpoint (e.g., GET /api/v1/phr/{recordId}/data) for an authenticated patient to retrieve the actual data from off-chain storage, using the off-chain reference obtained from the blockchain record.
 * **Test:**
   * An authenticated patient can call GET /api/v1/phr and receive a list of their health record metadata stored on the blockchain.
-  * An authenticated patient can call GET /api/v1/phr/{recordId}/data and retrieve the correct sample text data from off-chain storage that corresponds to the blockchain record.
+  * An authenticated patient can call GET /api/v1/phr/{recordId}/data and retrieve the correct structured medical data from off-chain storage that corresponds to the blockchain record.
   * Attempting to access another patient's data should fail (basic authorization check).

 ## **3\.
 Phase 3: Basic NLP & AI Placeholder and Frontend Shell**